arrebarritra/DD2360HT23/hw_3/report.md

     I created a kernel for both `mover_PC` and `interP2G` for my port.
 Rather than doing all the allocation within the GPU versions before calling the kernel, I ported the allocation code for `particle`, `EMfield`, `grid`, `interpDensSpecies` and `parameters` to CUDA.
 That includes functions for performing synchronisation between the host and device.

     The `part` structure only needs to be synced once, at the start of the program.
 This is because the particles are never directly accessed by the host code.
 Instead, when we are in the `interP2G` kernel we access the `part` struct on the device, and use that to update the `ids` values.
-This does need to be synced back to the host, as there are some host side function like `applyBCids` accessing.
-It also modifies the data, so it needs to be synced to device at the start of every cycle.
-The, `field`, `grid` and `param` structs are all constant, so only need to be synced once at the start.
+This does need to be synced between the host and device in every cycle, as there are some host side function like `applyBCids` also accessing and modifying the data.
+The, `field`, `grid` and `param` structs are also all constant, so only need to be synced once at the start.

     For allocation, I needed to not only copy the structs, but perform a deep copy of all the data arrays that are pointed to in the flat arrays, and make sure the pointers on the device version of the struct point to the correct data.